SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

             web.Context.ExecuteQuery();
 ```

-When you choose the **Add page with script editor web part** button, the add-in uses the methods **AddWikiPage** and **AddWebPartToWikiPage** to create a wiki page inside the site pages library and add a configured Script Editor Web Part to the page.
+When you choose the **Add page with script editor web part** button, the add-in uses the methods **AddWikiPage** and **AddWebPartToWikiPage** to create a wiki page inside the site pages library and add a configured Script Editor web part to the page.

 ```
 string scenario1Page = String.Format("scenario1-{0}.aspx", DateTime.Now.Ticks);